LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space

-Because of computational improvements in solving optimal transport problems in recent years, optimal transport theory \cite{Villani_2008_OTBook_s, Peyre_2019_OTBook_s} has been used in many machine-learning domains.
-Many studies have examined graph classification based on optimal transport theory.
+Because of computational improvements in solving optimal transport (OT) problems in recent years, optimal transport theory \cite{Villani_2008_OTBook_s, Peyre_2019_OTBook_s} has been used in many machine-learning domains including graph classification tasks.
 A representative product of those examinations is Wasserstein--Weisfeiler--Lehman Graph Kernels (WWL) \cite{togninalli2019Wasserstein}, which improved the Weisfeiler--Lehman kernel by replacing a traditional $\mathcal{R}$-Convolution framework \cite{haussler1999convolution} with an optimal transport scheme.
-Most earlier graph kernel studies use the $\mathcal{R}$-Convolution framework, which tends to decompose a graph into several substructures such as subgraphs, paths, vertices, and edges; then the overall graph similarity is computed by aggregating similarity between substructures.
-However, traditional aggregating strategies such as sum, max, and min are too simple.
-They might be unable to capture complex features of graph structures.
-Our proposed method also uses optimal transport schemes to compute kernel values, but unlike WWL and other methods, we computed optimal transport over two sets of paths.
+Most earlier Graph Kernel studies use the $\mathcal{R}$-Convolution framework, which tends to decompose a graph into several substructures such as subgraphs, paths, vertices, and edges.
+Then the overall graph similarity is computed by aggregating similarity between substructures.
+Let $G_1, G_2$ be two graphs to be compared, then the value of $\mathcal{R}$-Convolution Graph Kernel can be written as